 NIST announces the public comment release of Draft Interagency Report (IR) 7904, Trusted Geolocation in the Cloud: Proof of Concept Implementation.
 This publication explains selected security challenges involving Infrastructure as a Service (IaaS) cloud computing technologies and geolocation.
 It then describes a proof of concept implementation that was designed to address those challenges.
 The publication provides sufficient details about the proof of concept implementation so that organizations can reproduce it if desired.
 The publication is intended to be a blueprint or template that can be used by the general security community to validate and implement the described proof of concept implementation.

 NIST requests comments on Draft IR 7904 by Thursday, January 31, 2013.
 Please send comments to firstname.lastname@example.org, with the subject "IR 7904 Comments".

-NIST Computer Security Division is Proud to Announce the Release of DRAFT NISTIR 7298, Revision 2: NIST Glossary of Key Information Security Terms
+NIST Computer Security Division Announces the Release of DRAFT NISTIR 7298, Revision 2: NIST Glossary of Key Information Security Terms

 December 6, 2012

 NIST Interagency Report (IR) 7298 Revision 2, NIST Glossary of Key Information Security Terms is the latest revision of the NIST Information Security Glossary and Information Assurance Glossary.

 This update to NIST Interagency Report (IR) 7298 Revision 1 is open for public comment and deadline to submit comments is January 15, 2013.
 If you have questions regarding this document, please send email to: Secglossary@nist.gov

 NIST Released NISTIR 7817, A Credential Reliability and Revocation Model for Federated Identities